 Luxury cars are taxed at a flat rate of 33%.
 The rules for what makes up this classification are vague, but there is one thing that all luxury vehicle have in common: they’re expensive.
 However, it generally applies to cars valued over approximately $60,000 or $75,000, depending on the vehicle’s fuel consumption.

 The tax-free threshold is like an un-taxed “starting amount” for your personal income or earnings.

 If you earn less than the tax-free threshold, generally, you won’t pay income tax to the ATO.
-You neither lodge a tax return, but some fine details are explained below in examples 1 and 2.
+You neither lodge a tax return.

 Sometimes you may need to lodge a tax return to get back some paid tax money.
 However, even if you don’t lodge a tax return, you must send the ATO “non-lodgement advice”.

 The Australian Tax Office (ATO) has an complicated formula for calculating your income tax, but it is easy enough to work out how much you’ll owe if earn more than the threshold.
 The percentage of what’s left over from last year after all other expenses are taken into account will be used as a guide when determining how much should go back onto filing forms with them next April!

 What is Non-Lodgement Advice?